 This option isn’t used very often, but it might be something to consider.
 Even if you and your spouse are offered health insurance from your employers, you don’t have to take it.

 One or both spouses could consider declining coverage from their employer and instead buying private insurance for one or both spouses and/or children.
+You can also consider buying child-only health insurance.
 In some cases, you might get better coverage or lower cost from private insurance.
 Some companies even offer employees who decline employer insurance a small financial reward because you are saving them money.

 Again, you should study all your insurance choices carefully and decide which offers the best benefits for the best price.
 Private insurance for individuals and families is available through the Affordable Care Act (Obamacare).

 Q: Can I cancel my health insurance and get coverage under my spouse's plan?